andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table showcases the hourly ride frequencies for casual and member users on Mondays, revealing unique usage patterns and demand disparities between the user categories across the day.
-+ Casual users show a peak ride count at **5 PM** with **23,473 rides**, indicating a preference for late afternoon rides, likely for recreation.
-Conversely, their lowest ride count is at **4 AM** with **707 rides**, reflecting reduced bike usage during late night and early morning hours.
++ Casual users show a peak ride count at **5 PM (23,473 rides)**, indicating a preference for late afternoon rides, likely for recreation.
++ Conversely, their lowest ride count is at **4 AM (707 rides)**, reflecting reduced bike usage during late night and early morning hours.
-+ Member users also exhibit a peak ride count at **5 PM** with **56,037 rides**, suggesting a preference for late afternoon rides, possibly for commuting.
-Their lowest ride count is at **3 AM** with **771 rides**, aligning with the pattern of reduced usage during late night and early morning hours.
++ Member users also exhibit a peak ride count at **5 PM (56,037 rides)**, suggesting a preference for late afternoon rides, possibly for commuting.
++ Their lowest ride count is at **3 AM (771 rides**), aligning with the pattern of reduced usage during late night and early morning hours.
 + Both casual and member users share a common trend of peak bike usage around late afternoon, indicating a universal preference for this time regardless of user type.
 + This preference may be influenced by factors such as favorable weather conditions and leisure time post-work.